24 Different Types of Ants in Minnesota

 9. Black Pavement Ant

-These types of ants in Minnesota are commonly known as the black pavement ant.
+These ants are commonly known in Minnesota as the black pavement ant.
 They are mainly found in dry areas and are active year-round.

 The ants build their nests by digging holes about half an inch deep into the ground and constructing a tunnel connecting them to other tunnels.